kathanmehta777/AI-engineer-coding-exercise/README.md

 ## Numpy, GDAL

 1. Install gdal using conda/pip/...
-1. Open a jupyter notebook session or any python session with access to installed numpy and gdal
+1. Open a jupyter notebook session or any python session with access to installed gdal
 1. Load data of all bands from [swir_ortho_standardized.tif](./data/ortho/swir_ortho_standardized.tif?raw=true) to a numpy array using gdal.
 The loaded numpy array should have a shape of (8, 653, 502)
    * Use `ds = gdal.Open(path)` to open a dataset
    * Use `data = ds.ReadAsArray()` to read data